Pixellot/ml-api-docs/docs/data-api/guides/ml-processing-json-output-guide.md

 **No highlights detected?**
 - This happens when the AI doesn't find clear player actions
-- Make sure your event has both HD and panoramic recordings
 - Check that the event is properly configured as `productionType: "basketball"`

 **Processing takes too long?**
-- Processing typically completes within 10-30 minutes after video is available
+- Processing completes up to 4 hours after the video is available
-- Longer videos or poor quality footage may take additional time

-**Missing JSON file?**
-- Files are uploaded to your configured storage bucket
-- Check that your storage configuration is correct
-- Files remain available for 30 days after processing

 For more details on setting up notifications, see the [Basketball Highlight Notifications guide](ml-breakdown-subscription-guide.md).